-Table 16.
-Start-up permission options
+Table 20.
+Start-up permission options.
+This table lists the proxy start-up permission options.

 Option Used as the default value in the predefined security levels Description Run as an unprivileged user The default value for the Medium and the High security levels Specifies that the server process will revert to a predefined unprivileged user after start-up has completed.
 Run as a privileged user The default value for the Low security level Specifies that the server process does not revert to an unprivileged user after startup.
 It is a requirement that the proxy server start under a privileged user as it initializes privileged ports.
 Ports lower than 1024 are considered privileged ports.
 Under this setting, the effective user of the server process continues to be the privileged user.
 This setting does not provide additional hardening to the access of the server process to the local operation system resources.
 This is considered a low security level setting.